dushoff/mc_status/code/mc_data/README.md

-The code archived in this directory is based on [the mac-theobio MC_data repo](https://github.com/mac-theobio/MC_data)
+The code archived in this directory is based on [the mac-theobio DHS_convert repo](https://github.com/mac-theobio/MC_data)